Have you ever wished that you could win every Boatyard negotiation?

-Whether it is a boatyard trade interview, appointment with a new client or winning over a big boat repair contract, you can by becoming ridiculously prepared.
+Whether it is a boatyard trade interview, appointment with a new client or winning over a big boat repair contract, you can by becoming highly prepared.

-When we listen to yacht owners share their experiences of dealing with Boatyards, the dialogue invariably pivots to the unpredictability of pricing or cost.
+When we listen to yacht owners share their experiences on their dealings with a Boatyard, the dialogue invariably pivots to the unpredictability of pricing or cost.
 It is not uncommon to hear people say, “I’ll take any price the Boatyard gives me, and to be prepared for the final cost, is to have that total multiplied by three.”

 Understanding that, we are certain that the marine service center aims to please, and strives for returning customers.
 There are heaps of reasons why they will not succeed.
 The most common reason of customer disaffection at the boatyard is the unpredictability of cost.

 To solve this problem is to emulate as other industries do in providing yacht owners with a fixed pricing quote or at the bare minimum, honest estimates with clear defined margins of inaccuracy.
 By imploring marine trades to get savvy with the process of quoting, it’s likely that more owners will shun marine trades that can’t demonstrate this level of cost predictability.
 This process, when implemented, undeniably will influence the way the marine industry is perceived today.

 The Definitive Guide to Boatyard T&M and Quote

 The concept of performing the work and being financially rewarded for the term of the project, often defined as T&M or time and materials, is commonly demonstrated in boatyards.
 With minimized risk for the contractors, many marine operations prefer to function using this type of approach.

 It is highly recommended to request from marine management when both terms “quote” together with T&M” are used, is to write up the project document with articulated definitions from each specific marine contractor.
 Definitions, while common, are by no means considered structured as code within the marine industry, which is why it is highly recommended to request written clarification, before making a commitment to any boat work.